Junk (novel): Film, TV or theatrical adaptations

 Junk has been adapted for the theatre by John Retallack (published by Methuen ISBN 0-413-73840-X).
 It was also made into a television drama in 1999, as part of the BBC's Scene series for teenagers.

-Junk also been revised as of 2003, with the new title of Smack, and it is often used as a thesis basis for drama (GCSE and A level) examinations.
+Junk has also been revised as of 2003, with the new title of Smack, and it is often used as a thesis basis for drama (GCSE and A level) examinations.